Guardians vs. Rays Player Props Betting Odds

 Kwan Stats

-- Kwan enters this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .292 with two doubles and two RBI.
+- Kwan takes a four-game streak with at least one hit into this contest.
+In his last five games he is batting .292 with two doubles and two RBI.

 Kwan Recent Games